-Creative services including website design, graphic design, logo design, private dinner parties in Lexington, Concord and Bedford, Massachusetts
+Creative services including website design, logo design, graphic design, logo design, new business consultation in Lexington, Concord and Bedford, Massachusetts

 The Perfect Details: Fabulous Fridays

 Even though our intern Katerina is back at college, she shared the story of her grandparents as they celebrate their 50th Wedding Anniversary!
 We love a great story of love and congratulate George and Nitsa χαρούμενη επέτειο!

 George and Nitsa: From an arranged marriage to 50 years of wedded bliss!

 Here is their love story as written by their daughter, Kat's mother: